 This program offers two concentrations: Italian Language and Culture and Interdisciplinary Italian Studies.
 Regular consultation with advisors is highly recommended.

-Students in the BA program are strongly encouraged to study abroad through the CSU International Programs: they can spend from an intensive summer to an entire academic year in Florence and study either at the CSU center and/or at local academic institutions.
-While expanding their linguistic and cultural knowledge through this full-immersion experience, they earn credits towards their degrees.
-In addition, the Italian BA Program at CSULB offers internship opportunities at Italian and Italian-American institutions in the area.
+Students are strongly encouraged to study abroad through the CSU International Programs: they can spend from an intensive summer to an entire academic year in Florence and study either at the CSU center and/or at local academic institutions earning credits toward the degree.
+In addition, the program internship opportunities at Italian and Italian-American institutions in the area.

-Once students have met the first- and second-year general language requirements, in the third year they take a common set of core courses in the target language (composition, grammar, conversation as well as literature, literacy analysis, and civilation).
-In the fourth year they choose between the two concentrations: students intending to earn the teaching credential select the first, Italian Language and Culture, and take all coursework in the Italian language; students interested in a more interdisciplinary approach may select courses from the variety of department offerings (Music, Political Science, Geography, Art and Comparative Literature) included in the second concentration, Interdisciplinary Italian Studies.
+Once students have met the first- and second-year general language requirements, in the third year they take a common set of core courses in the target language.
+In the fourth year they choose between the two concentrations: students intending to earn the teaching credential select Italian Language and Culture; students interested in a more interdisciplinary approach select Interdisciplinary Italian Studies.
 Both tracks share a common core.

 The student must complete a minimum of 49 units as approved by Italian Studies Advisors.

 One year of a second foreign language is required for the first concentration (Italian Language and Culture).